realmocean/realmocean-site/versioned_docs/version-1.6.0/expanding/horizontal-scaling.md

 ## Benchmarks

-Go to Benchmarks to see how Appwrite is handling request when scaling it horizontally.
+Go to Benchmarks to see how Appconda is handling request when scaling it horizontally.

 ---